PsychVault

 The logbook guide that makes this easier

-If you want a complete breakdown of every section of the LBPP-76 — including worked examples for Section A entries, how to write reflections that satisfy your supervisor, how to document supervision in Section C, and a PD tracking system for Section B — the PsychVault LBPP-76 Logbook Guide covers all of it.
+If you want a complete breakdown of every section of the LBPP-76 — including worked examples for Section A entries, how to write reflections that satisfy your supervisor, how to document supervision in Section C, and a PD tracking system for Section B — the PsychVault LBPP-76 Logbook Guide is the expanded implementation version of the weekly system described above.

 Discussion